AdobeDocs/experience-manager-65.en/help/assets/interactive-videos.md

 So, it is only necessary to uncomment the highlighted code snippet above and replace the dummy handlers body with code that is specific to the particular web page.

 There are two default callback handlers present in the standard embed code: `quickViewActivate` and `initComplete`.
-The `quickViewActivate` handler triggers when a thumbnail is clicked in the viewer.
+The `quickViewActivate` handler triggers when a thumbnail is selected in the viewer.
 Use it to integrate the viewer with Quickview activation logic.
 The `initComplete` handler triggers only one time when the viewer loads into the page.
 This handler is used to adjust the Quickview dialog box location in the web page DOM.

 The process of constructing the Quickview URL is opposite to the process of identifying thumbnail variables covered earlier in this topic.
 Using the previously identified Quickview URL examples, you can see how the Quickview URL is constructed in each case: